Cerebellum-Realtime/Cerebellum-Realtime.github.io/src/pages/case-study.md

       playsInline
       className="rounded-lg "
    > </video>
-   <figcaption align="center">Illustration of a User Posting a Message to a Channel</figcaption>
+   <figcaption align="center">Illustration of a User Publishing a Message to a Channel</figcaption>
 </figure>

 #### Redis Streams as Our Pub/Sub System